 Generally speaking, the center fiscal office will prepare the monthly financial statements, review them with the executive director and present them to the finance committee for further analysis and questions.
 The board treasurer then presents the statements to the full board at the next board meeting.
-Typically, the controller will attend the finance meeting and the board meeting to address any specific questions or concerns that only he/she may know, given the nature of the position.
+Typically, the fiscal manager will attend the finance meeting and the board meeting to address any specific questions or concerns that only he/she may know.